ISSI-EMIC-Team-522-2021/ISSI_Workshop1/Schedule.md

 ## Thursday:
 8:00 – Breakfast/networking/get to know your team

-9:00 – 9:15 Good morning and identify topic teams to work on draft
+9:00 – 9:15 Good morning ~~and identify topic teams to work on draft~~

-9:15 – 12:30 Topic breakouts
+9:15 – 11:00 Maybe focus on writing ~~12:30 Topic breakouts~~

+11:00 - 12:30 If enough people discuss collaboration

 12:30 – 2:00 Lunch